ANISH4623/CMPT353_Project/README.md

 ### Docker (packing all in the container to host server)
 [![## My Skills](https://skillicons.dev/icons?i=docker&theme=light)](https://skillicons.dev)

-## Packages Used and the Reason being used
+## Packages Used

 ### nano
-It's an Offical Apache CouchDB library for Node.js.
+It's an Offical Apache CouchDB library for Node.js
+#### *Reason Behind usage of this package*
-There is a minimum  abstraction between Programmer  and CouchDB.
+- There is a minimum  abstraction between Programmer  and CouchDB makes easier to code
-Errors are proxied directly from CouchDB
+- Errors are proxied directly from CouchDB, which can be easier to debug the code relating to couch db\